 - The Worf Effect: The henchmen will usually get a decent showing before Piccolo, Goku or even Gohan come to crush them.
 Especially apparent with the Turles Crusher Corps and Cooler's Armored Squadron.
 The latter easily take down Krillin and Gohan and the former take down all of the Z-Fighters bar Piccolo, Gohan, and Goku.
 Piccolo (for the latter) and Goku (for the former) take them down in minutes.

-- Some big bads also suffer this trope, as Bojack, Cooler and Garlic jr.
+- Some big bads also suffer this trope, as Bojack, Cooler and Aka.

 - Inverted in the 14th movie.
 SSJ3 Goku gets worfed early on in the movie to show just how powerful Beerus is.